 Who are the mediators?

-The mediators are EAP counselors and employees of FSU who have volunteered as mediators and have received special training.
+The mediators are FSU EAP counselors who have received mediation training.
 This training is similar to that received by court appointed mediators in the State of Florida.

 Matters discussed in the mediation sessions are considered confidential.
 The only information recorded is a statement of mediation outcome.
 All records are maintained by the Employee Assistance Program and are confidential.